How to Rivet Gutters

 When you choose the same material for rivets as your gutter material, you are taking the time to make sure you are doing everything in your power to prevent corrosion that happens when two different materials are used and secured together.

-2. Drilling the Right Size Holes
+Step 2 - Drill the Right Size Holes

 Just as important as choosing the right rivets, is how large you drill the holes for the rivets.
 You must take careful measurements of the rivets in order to choose the right drill bit to drill the holes.